markcellus/router-component/README.md

 window.history.pushState({triggerRouteChange: false}, null, '/new-url');
 ```

-Router will clean up the `triggerRoute` property in `history.state`, so you don't need to worry about clearing it out.
+Router will clean up the `triggerRouteChange` property in `history.state`, so you don't need to worry about clearing it out.

 ### Detecting Route Changes